The Vinyl Keeps Spinning: Hip Hop’s Timeless Love Affair

 Leo Garcia, a vendor at the LA Record Fair, has been in the record business for 35 years, specializing in jazz, soul, Latin, and Afro-Cuban records.
 He passionately shares his music collection, hoping future generations will embrace vinyl.
 “Earlier music is the foundation of what we listen to today,” Garcia explains, attributing Hip Hop’s influence to the recent surge in vinyl sales.

-Kadrian Alborenga, founder of Latin Gold Records (Instagram)
+Kadrian Alvarenga, founder of Latin Gold Records (Instagram)

 Timeless Experience: